Super-Visions/docker-itop/helm-chart/README.md

 This is a helm chart used to easily deploy iTop to a K8S cluster using [HELM](https://helm.sh/).

 ### Volumes

-In order for iTop to support being upgraded and being restarted pvc are automacaly created.
+In order for iTop to support being upgraded and being restarted, pvc are automatically created.

 You can check the [template](./templates/pvc.yaml) for more info.